DayoOliyide/kafka-cluster/README.md

 TODO -- find a way to access the docker ips directly in osx

-- To create a topic (with 1 partition and one replication/copy) ``
+- To create a topic
-# This is okay for any setup (1 or more node kafkas).
-Experiment with the partition numbers
-./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test --partitions 1 --replication-factor 1
+  ``./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test --partitions 1 --replication-factor 1``
-# This next one is ideally should be for a multi-node cluster, you can still run a similar command for a single node cluster
-# just making sure the number of replicas is less/equal to nodes.
+ You can experiment with the partition numbers and replication-factor
-# The following is ideal for a 3 node cluster, my personal rule of thumb is to have the number of partitions and replicas be multiples of the number of nodes
+ A personal rule of thumb is to have the number of partitions and replicas be multiples of the number of nodes
-./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --create --topic test --partitions 9 --replication-factor 3
-``

 - To see a list of available topics ``./kafka-topics.sh --zookeeper [ZOOKEEPER-IP]:2181 --list``